 The naming brief is one of most critical steps in creating a successful brand name.
 Brainstorming name ideas without first articulating what the ideal name looks like is a recipe for disaster—especially when a group of decision makers is involved.
-Writing a brief forces everyone to align on what the name should convey, what kinds of names to consider, and what’s in and out of bounds.
+Once you know what to include in a naming brief, creating one forces everyone to align on what the name should convey, what kinds of names to consider, and what’s in and out of bounds.

 Agencies and namers typically have their own, preferred formats for naming briefs.
 Agency-specific and project-specific differences aside, however, most naming briefs contain the same, basic information: